dirkmueller/presentation-nashville-logclassify/presentation.md

   The architecture is modular and the screenshot shows some of the ready-to-use components
 - Log-classify is integrated as part of the default CI logs processing

+### How to contribute
+- Apache-2.0 Licensed
+- #log-classify on Freenode

+Note:
 - Join us on #log-classify IRC channel on Freenode to get involved